How long does it take for a plant to recover from overwatering?

 How to tell if your plant is overwatered

-If you’re watering your plant every day, that’s almost certainly too much.
+If you’re watering your plant daily, that’s almost certainly too much.

 Even the most moisture-loving plants are unlikely to want water more frequently than every three days, and that’s rare.